OpenGenus/cosmos/code/sorting/src/bubble_sort/README.md

 ## Complexity
 - O(n*n): Occurs when array is reverse sorted, n is the number of elements in the given array.
 - O(n): Occurs when the array is already sorted, n is the number of elements in the given array.

+## Breaking condition
+- The bubble sort algorithm stops when there are no more swaps.
+We can break the loop by tracking the bubble sort algorithm using a swap flag.

 ## Further reading
 [Wikipedia - Bubble sort](https://en.wikipedia.org/wiki/Bubble_sort)